HeapHopper/Spotit/markdown/01_data_preparation.md

 ## Clean Text

 In this section we will remove free-text categories to a separate `df_text` dataframe.
-This is crucial for the `playlist_name` column as its value may contain Emojis and other wildcard characters, but it is also useful to deal with `track_name` and `album_name`, and since those names are uniquley belongs to an ID we aren't loosing this data - we can always join back the tables based on the ID!
+This is crucial for the `playlist_name` column as its value may contain Emojis and other wildcard characters, but it is also useful to deal with `track_name` and `album_name`, and since those names are uniquely belongs to an ID we aren't loosing this data - we can always join back the tables based on the ID!

 ```python